overview/overview-local/README.md

 This project lets users run Overview Docs on their own machines.

-**The Overview Docs public server is decommissioned.
-Use this project to analyze your documents.**
+**You're in the right place.
+The Overview Docs public server is decommissioned.**
+Follow these instructions to access Overview Docs.

 You'll need to use a command line to follow these instructions.
 Don't worry: we'll guide you carefully.
 Copy/paste each command, and all should be fine.
 Any